North Polk school district "teacher parade" has extra special meaning for one little boy

 "I just wanted to do something for the whole district because we are pretty big district with lots of little towns and kids in the country," said Fetters.
 "So I thought it would be fun to do a little pick-me-up."

-The pick-me-up took the form of 78 vehicles driven by faculty, staff, and local law enforcement, snaking through several small towns where Noth Polk students are from.
+The pick-me-up took the form of 78 vehicles driven by faculty, staff, and local law enforcement, snaking through several small towns where North Polk students are from.

 One was 7th grade teacher Colton Willey, who teaches social studies.